Hallucination Benchmark in Medical Visual Question Answering: Introduction

 \section{Introduction}

-The emergence of large language and vision models like LLaVA \citep{liu2023visual} and its biomedical version, LLaVA-Med \citep{li2023llava}, marks significant progress in AI for healthcare, particularly in Medical Visual Question Answering (Med-VQA).
+The emergence of large language and vision models (LLVMs) like LLaVA \citep{liu2023visual} and its biomedical version, LLaVA-Med \citep{li2023llava}, marks significant progress in AI for healthcare, particularly in Medical Visual Question Answering (Med-VQA).
 These models can be used to enhance clinical decision-making as a visual assistant.
 However, their performance remains questionable, especially regarding the risk of 'hallucination' - producing coherent but factually incorrect responses.
 Evaluating hallucination is important in healthcare as a visual assistant that hallucinates can cause misdiagnoses or inappropriate treatments.
-In healthcare, there are few VQA datasets available, however, as far as we know there are no benchmark datasets that test the hallucination with multi-modality \citep{zhang2023pmc, he2020pathological, lau2018dataset}.

-In this paper, we created a benchmark dataset for assessing model performance regarding hallucinatory responses in Med-VQA applications.
+In healthcare, there are few VQA datasets available \citep{zhang2023pmc, he2020pathological, lau2018dataset}, however, as far as we know there are no benchmark datasets that test the hallucination with multi-modality.
+In this paper, we created a benchmark dataset for assessing model performance regarding hallucinatory responses in Med-VQA.
 We analyzed the state-of-the-art models, exploring their response accuracy to various types of medical images and textual queries.
-This comprehensive analysis provides a baseline score as well as insights into the current large vision-language model's capabilities and limitations in medical settings.
-Our work aims to facilitate the research in AI's reliability for medical diagnostics for more dependable and safer AI healthcare solutions.
+This comprehensive analysis provides a baseline score as well as insights into the current large vision and language models' capabilities and limitations in medical settings.
+The dataset and evaluation code are now available at https://github.com/knowlab/halt-medvqa.